 About the Financial Claims Scheme

-The objectives of the Financial Claims Scheme are to:
+The objectives of the FCS are to:

-- protect depositors of banks, building societies and credit unions incorporated in Australia, and policyholders of general insurers from potential loss due to the failure of these institutions
+- protect depositors of ADIs, and claimants of general insurers, from potential loss in the unlikely event of the failure of these institutions;

 - support the stability of the Australian financial system.